skettlet/ReproRehab_Tutorial/README.md

 # ReproRehab GitHub Desktop Tutorial

-This is a reposatory designed to practice using GitHub.
+This is a reposatory designed to practice using GitHub Desktop.